-Microsoft supports energy transition towards more sustainable future with industry-leading solutions at ADIPEC 2024
+Microsoft Supports Energy Transition Towards More Sustainable Future With Industry-Leading Solutions At ADIPEC 2024

-(MENAFN- ProGlobal Media) 4 November, 2024; Abu Dhabi, United Arab Emirates – Microsoft today, at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC) 2024, showcased its latest Data and AI solutions that are designed to empower energy companies across the region and globally to accelerate their progress towards a net-zero future.
+Microsoft today, at the Abu Dhabi International petroleum exhibition and conference (ADIPEC) 2024, showcased its latest Data and AI solutions that are designed to empower energy companies across the region and globally to accelerate their progress towards a net-zero future.

 The company's booth at the exhibition features a dedicated Surface Zone and demo arena where visitors can learn more about Microsoft's cutting-edge solutions that are enabling organizations in the UAE and across the region in the journey towards their operational and environmental goals.
 These include new and upcoming Microsoft Dynamics 365 solutions that are driving frontline productivity; Microsoft's comprehensive portfolio of sustainability solutions that enable organizations to record, report, and reduce their environmental footprint; and Microsoft Copilot for Security that empower security teams to safeguard highly sensitive information.
 Microsoft is joined at the booth by 11 of its partners exhibiting their latest energy solutions under the theme, 'Accelerate the Energy Transition with Data and AI'.